 Section 10 of the CGST Act, 2017 provides for composition levy to such person.
-Such person means whose turnover below a certain limit.
-Composition Scheme is a simple and easy scheme under GST because of taxable person who opt composition scheme is not required to maintain detailed records and ﬁlling of detailed returns.
+The composition scheme under GST is currently applicable to businesses with aggregate turnover of Rs.
+1.5 crores or less (lower limit is applicable in case of special category states).
+Composition Scheme is a simple and easy scheme .
+A taxable person who opt composition scheme is not required to maintain detailed records and fling of detailed returns.

 As per the CGST (Amendment) Act, 2018, a composition dealer can also supply services to an extent of 10% of turnover, or `5 Lakhs, whichever is higher.
 This amendment is applicable from the 1st of Feb, 2019.

-(b) A taxable person is engaged in making any supply of goods which are not leviable to tax under this act. (exempt supplies)
+(a) A taxable person is engaged in making any supply of goods which are not leviable to tax under this act.

-(e) A taxable person is not a manufacturer of such goods as may be notiﬁed by the Government on the recommendation of the GST council.
+(d) A taxable person is not a manufacturer of such goods as may be notified by the Government on the recommendation of the GST.

 ( As per Rule 5 of Chapter II of the CGST